avakiai/expra_winter2021-2022/course_book/setup.md

 A few of the tools you installed additionally nicely integrate with one another.

-1. Go to https://www.zotero.org/download/ and install the connector for your respective browser.
-With that you can directly get `articles`, `books`, `blog posts`, etc. and their `meta-data` from the web and added to your `zotero` library.
+1. Go to https://www.zotero.org/download/ and install the connector for your browser.
+With this you can directly download `articles`, `books`, etc. from your browser to your `Zotero` library.
 Please note: the `Zotero Desktop App` needs to be open for this to work.
-2. Make sure the `connector` also added the `Zotero plug in` to `Google Docs`, which should look like the following.
 Please note: the `Zotero Desktop App` needs to be open for the plug in to work.
+2. You can [download the connectors](https://www.zotero.org/support/plugins) for your word processor and for RStudio.
+Please note: the `Zotero Desktop App` needs to be open for the plug in to work.

+Example for Google Docs:
 <img align="center" src="https://www.zotero.org/support/_media/google-docs-menu.png?w=400&tok=55835d" alt="logo" title="logo" width="300" height="150" hspace=50 />
 <img align="center" src="https://www.zotero.org/support/_media/google-docs-toolbar.png?w=300&tok=799a8a" alt="logo" title="logo" width="300" height="150" />
 ```